ghassanmas/faraj.io/en/about_overview.md

 - The goal (The why)
    - Explain the actors, thier motives, thier target
    - All the stack holders
 	- Thier Methods of which (some are legal or illegal)
 	  - Hgih usage base
 	  - Follow digital print and other data left when using servoces
 	     - Cooperation between setate and other coprs (e.g state with ISP)
 	     - Corps are obligated to provide access when asked (they have to respect local reulgation)
 	  - Abuse vulnerabilities  (zero day )
 	- Their Motive (depends on the actor, companies: money, state: control or shape public opinion )
+- Why I should trust this
+- Talk about the weakest element of the chain (social/human aspects)
+  - As secure as the party contacting to (Faraj  2 suppose to make this agnostic)

 ### Why I should trust this